 Recycling | 1102 MacArthur Blvd. | Grand Prairie, TX 75050 | Phone 972-237-8151 | Fax 972-237-9408 | E-Mail

-The next Master Composter training is scheduled for spring 2014.
+The next Master Composter training is scheduled for Saturday, April 12, 2014.
 The training – which includes both classroom and "hands-on" instruction – will take place at city facilities and the Kirby Creek Nature Center’s Exhibition Garden.

 The $25 Grand Prairie resident registration fee and $40 non-Grand Prairie resident registration fee includes a compost thermometer, the Rodale Book of Composting and lunch.

 Grand Prairie is one of the few cities in the Dallas/Fort Worth metropolitan area that offers the course.
 Anyone interested in achieving a sustainable backyard lifestyle will benefit from composter training – whether they choose to certify or not.